-We considered T equal to 20 years, because since 1996 the X-ray sky has been continuously monitored and any previous outburst would have been therefore recorded.
-In fact, in 1996, the All Sky Monitor (ASM) on board RXTE and the wide field cameras (WFC) on board BeppoSAX started a continuous monitoring of the X-ray sky.
-This is today continued by MAXI onboard the International Space Station, the Swift/Burst Alert Telescope (BAT) hard X-ray monitor, INTEGRAL, and the Gamma-ray Burst Monitor (GBM) on board Fermi.
-A more conservative choice for T might have been the time elapsed since the discovery of the source, but it would leave out the most recently dis-

-Finally, under the hypothesis of a conservative mass transfer, we can solve the equation $F{av} \times 4\pi d^2 = L{exp}$ in order to find the distance d to the source; the discrepancy between our value of d and the value reported in the literature is then used to quantify the unlikelihood of a conservative mass transfer.
-Indeed, in the case of a non-conservative mass transfer, the mass-accretion rate would be lower than the mass-transfer rate from the companion star, and this would result in a lower L{exp} and then in lower values for d, in this way fixing the discrepancy.
+We considered T equal to 20 years, because since 1996 the X-ray Sky was continuously monitored and any previous outburst would have been therefore recorded.
+In fact, in 1996, the ASM onboard RXTE and the Wide Field Cameras (WFC) onboard BeppoSAX started a continuous monitoring of the X- ray sky.
+This is today continued by MAXI onboard the International Space Station, the Swift/BAT (Burst Alert Telescope) hard Xray monitor, INTEGRAL, and the Gamma-ray Burst Monitor (GBM) on board Fermi.
+A more conservative choice for T might have been the time elapsed since the discovery of the source, but it would leave out the most recently discovered AMXPs.
+However, in Section 4 a comparison between the results obtained with the 20 years-interval and the results obtained with the latter strategy will be presented.
+Finally, under the hypothesis of a conservative mass-transfer, we can solve the equation $F{av} \times 4\pi d^2 = L{exp}$ in order to find the distance d to the source; the discrepancy between our value of d and the value reported in literature is then used to quantify the unlikeliness of a conservative mass-transfer.
+Indeed, in the case of a non-conservative mass-transfer, the mass accretion rate would be lower than the mass transfer rate from the companion star, and this would result in a lower L{exp} and then in lower values for d, fixing in this way the discrepancy.

-3. Data analysis
+3. Data Analysis

-We analysed all the sources listed in Table 1, with the exclusion of three systems: Aql X-1, XSS J12270-4859, and PSR J1023+0038.
-Aql X-1 is a peculiar source, given its relatively long orbital period with respect to every other AMXP and the fact that it showed coherent X-ray pulsations only during a single ~150 s-long data segment (out of ~1 Ms of RXTE data Casella et al. 2008).
-Furthermore it displays an ~70 days outburst per year (Ootes et al. 2018), therefore it is expected to have a high averaged mass-accretion rate, likely compatible with a conservative mass-transfer scenario.
-On the other hand, the transitional MSPs XSS J12270-4859 and PSR J1023+0038 have been observed in X-rays only in short, sub-luminous outbursts or in flaring activity at low luminosity, $L_X \leq 10^{34} \text{ erg s}^{-1}$, under the detectability threshold of any X-ray all-sky monitor (Papitto et al. 2015; Coti Zelati et al. 2014).
-Quantifying the energy emitted during these episodes is not an easy task and, at least in the case of PSR J1023+0038, the emitted X-ray flux may not be related to accretion at all, as recently suggested by Papitto et al. (2019).
+We analyzed all the sources listed in Table 1, with the exclusion of three systems: Aql X-1, XSS J12270-4859, PSR J1023+0038.
+Aql X-1 is a peculiar source, given its relatively long orbital period with respect to every other AMXP and the fact that showed coherent X-ray pulsations only during a single ~150-s long data segment (out of ~1 Ms of RXTE data Casella et al. 2008).
+Furthermore it displays a \sim 70 days outburst per year (Ootes et al. 2018), therefore it is expected to have a high averaged mass-accretion rate, likely compatible with a conservative masstransfer scenario.
+On the other hand the transitional MSPs XSS J12270-4859 and PSR J1023+0038 have been observed in Xrays only in short, sub-luminous outbursts or in flaring activity at low luminosity, i.e. $L_X \leq 10^{34}$ erg/s, under the detectability threshold of any X-ray all-sky monitor (Papitto et al. 2015; Coti Zelati et al. 2014).
+Quantifying the energy emitted during these episodes is not an easy task and, at least in the case of PSR J1023+0038, the emitted X-rays flux may not be related to accretion at all, as recently suggested by Papitto et al. (2019).
 Furthermore, a non-conservative mass-transfer scenario has been already hypothesized to explain the peculiar phenomenology of these systems (as suggested by Heinke et al. 2015).
 In the following we discuss the analysis carried out for the other nineteen sources.
-In this paper, the results for XTE J0929-314 are also included for the sake of completeness, even if its analysis has been extensively discussed by Marino et al. (2017)
+In this paper, the results for XTE J0929-314 are also included for sake of completeness, even if its analysis has been extensively discussed by Marino et al. (2017).

-For each source, we followed the methodology explained in Sect.
-2.1 in order to estimate the expected luminosity in both the GR-only and MB-included cases.
+For each source, we followed the methodology explained in subsection 2.1 in order to estimate the expected luminosity in both the case GR-only and MB-included.
 The results are reported in Table 3.
 For the moment, we used only the minimum mass M_2 for the companion, corresponding to the high inclination case, to have a lower limit on the distance of the source.